Black Death: Previous plague epidemics

-Research from 2017 suggests plague first infected humans in Europe and Asia in the Late Neolithic-Early Bronze Age.
+Research from 2017 suggests plague first infected humans in Europe and Asia in the Late Neolithic to Early Bronze Age.
 Research in 2018 found evidence of Yersinia pestis in an ancient Swedish tomb, which may have been associated with the "Neolithic decline" around 3000 BCE, in which European populations fell significantly.
 This Y. pestis may have been different from more modern types, with bubonic plague transmissible by fleas first known from Bronze Age remains near Samara.